GRANT OPPORTUNITIES

 General

-You are encouraged to register for office hours and/or contact Nur Abdalla in advance of the deadline with any questions.
+You may register for virtual office hours and/or contact Nur Abdalla in advance of the deadline with any questions.

 All grant applications must be submitted using the online grant application platform.

-This grant provides unrestricted funding, and therefore, the application process includes a comprehensive and thorough review of information about your organization’s operations.
+This grant provides general operating funding, and therefore, the application process includes a comprehensive and thorough review of information about your organization’s operations.

 Data and information provided by organizations during grant application processes is utilized by ARTSmemphis to advocate and secure funding for the local arts sector, including this grant program.